Help spread the word to protect democracy. Sign up now to receive our campaign kit for social media and public education.

 The Trust Project is dedicated to restoring the trusted role of the press in serving the public good.
 A California nonprofit corporation, it operates as an international consortium of news organizations building transparency standards and working with news distributors to affirm and amplify journalism’s commitment to transparency, accuracy, inclusion, and fairness so that the public can make informed news choices.
 The Trust Project developed the Trust Indicators.

 Funding for this campaign was provided by the Microsoft Defending Democracy Program, The Trust Project, and The Peg and Rick Young Foundation.
-It was incubated within Cascade Public Media‘s Hive Media Lab, and the UW Accelerating Social Transformation Program (AST), in collaboration with campaign director Pamela Kilborn-Miller, Akhtar Badshah, Peter Blomquist, Brian Glanz, Sandeep Krishnamurthy, Sally Lehrman, Heming Nelson, Bob Ness, Tara Puckey, Jevin West, the Global Leadership Forum, and the partner organizations listed above.
+It was incubated within Cascade Public Media‘s Hive Media Lab, and the University of Washington’s Accelerating Social Transformation Program (AST), in collaboration with campaign director Pamela Kilborn-Miller, Akhtar Badshah, Peter Blomquist, Brian Glanz, Sandeep Krishnamurthy, Sally Lehrman, Heming Nelson, Bob Ness, Tara Puckey, Jevin West, the Global Leadership Forum, and the partner organizations listed above.
 4Site Interactive Studios in Washington, D.C. provided creative and technical services.
 Gratitude to our fiscal sponsor, Tara Puckey at the Radio Television Digital News Association (RTDNA) in the National Press Building in Washington, D.C.